watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/ADVANCED_USAGE.md

         Detailed documentation on expressions can be found on our official documentation [here](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-expressions).

 ## Linking Multiple Extensions
 You are not limited to one extension per action nor assistant!
-You can add **multiple** extensions to a action, or across multiple actions within the same assistant (using [session variables](#parameters-variables-and-complex-actions)), and essentially mix APIs in order to create a completely custom workflow.
+You can add **multiple** extensions to an action, or across multiple actions within the same assistant (using [session variables](#parameters-variables-and-complex-actions)), and essentially mix APIs in order to create a completely custom workflow.

 For illustration purposes, let's say a customer wanted to be able to link their HubSpot ticket information into their newly created Zendesk ticket, since their HubSpot ticket contained relevant information.
 Then, within the same assistant, you can create a sequence where: